Setting up a proxy in Dolphin{anty} browser

 2en.png

 3. Locate the “New Proxy” item and click on it.
-Select the necessary protocol, then enter the proxy details: IP address, port, username, and password separated by colons.
-Dolphin{anty} will automatically check the proxy for functionality and display the location.
+Select the necessary protocol (for example, proxy socks5), then enter the proxy details: IP address, port, username, and password separated by colons.
+If you plan to work with IPv6 endpoints, you can buy IPv6 proxy access and enter the IPv6 address and port in the same format.

 3en.png